Geodefi/geode-py/docs/geth.rst

 .. py:method:: Token.contract.functions.mintBatch(to, id[], amount[], data)

     "Creates `amount` new tokens for `to`, of token type `id`.
-Enables multiple tokens with spesific amounts.
+Enables multiple tokens with specific amounts.

 .. code-block:: python